Our Natural World

 Long-term outcomes

-• Space for nature, and biodiversity, is restored at scale in the UK.
+• Space for nature, and biodiversity, is restored at scale on land and at sea.

 If you are interested in applying for funding on under this priority, please see our guidance for support.